Macquarie Park, New South Wales: Politics

 Macquarie Park is in the state of New South Wales electorates of Lane Cove and Ryde, and the federal electorate of Bennelong.

 Climate

 Like the rest of the Sydney basin, Macquarie Park has a humid sub-tropical climate with warm to hot summers and cool, damp winters.
 The record low of -3.5 °C was recorded on 28 July 1986.
 The record maximum temperature was recorded more recently, on 21 December 1994 when the temperature reached 43.1 °C.

 In popular culture

-Macquarie Park is also the location for the Lane Cove River Tourist Park where the Australian soap opera Home and Away is partly filmed.
+Macquarie Park is also the location for the Lane Cove River Tourist Park where the Australian soap opera Home & Away is partly filmed.